underdogg-forks/cleanninja/docs/clients.rst

 Client Data Table
 ^^^^^^^^^^^^^^^^^

 Just below the client information box or Google map, you'll find the client's data table.
-The table displays a summary of your client's activity, invoices, payments and credits, in a simple accessible table format.
+The table displays a summary of your client's timeline, invoices, payments and credits, in a simple accessible table format.
 It provides a fast summary of the data for the specific client only.

-To access the various data tables, choose from the menu bar: Activity, Invoices, Payments or Credits.
+To access the various data tables, choose from the menu bar: Timeline, Invoices, Payments or Credits.

-Activity Table
+Timeline Table
 **************

-The Activity table shows all the past activity with the client, in chronological order, with the most recent actions at the top.
+The Timeline table shows all the past timeline with the client, in chronological order, with the most recent actions at the top.
 The table has 4 columns:

 - **Date**: The date the action was taken
 - **Message**: The action that occurred